Zero-Waste Cooking – The Art of Eliminating Leftover or Wasted Food

 The USDA estimates that between 30% and 40% of our food ends up in landfills.
 See our easy tips on eliminating wasted and leftover food. #TexasHomesteader

-Storing items in see-through jars means items needing to be used are easily seen on my refrigerator shelves.
+Storing items in see-through jars means items needing to be used soon are easily seen on my refrigerator shelves.

 • Use half an onion for a recipe?
 The other half goes in a large-mouth jar in the fridge.